Skip to main content

 Assistant Professor (Psychology)

 Dr. Meg Ryan (she/her) is an Assistant Professor in Global Health, and Director of the MSc in Global Mental Health.
 Her research interests are broadly focused on reproductive justice, gender based-violence, global mental health, and LGBTQIA+ healthcare, with a particular focus on qualitative methodologies.
-Currently Meg is TCD PI for a research partnership with International Planned Parenthood Federation (IPPF) and the Moroccan Family Planning Association (AMPF).
-This project is funded by the Sexual Violence Research Initiative (SVRI), and explores the experience of reproductive violence among Moroccan women and refugee women accessing health care in Morocco.
-She is also PI for an IRC New Foundations funded project in collaboration with the Dublin Rape Crisis Centre.
-This project seeks to develop stakeholder informed understandings of the intersections of reproductive coercion and intimate partner violence in an Irish context.
+Currently Meg is PI for a research partnership with the Rotunda Perinatal Mental Health team, funded by the HSE Women"s Health Fund and the Rotunda Board.
+The project aims to develop and implement trauma-informed care training for maternity settings.
+She is also leading a TCD ASSBF funded project which seeks to explore the healthcare experiences and needs of trans and gender diverse people in an Irish context.
+Meg's previous project's as PI include a partnership with International Planned Parenthood Federation (IPPF) and the Moroccan Family Planning Association (AMPF), funded by the Sexual Violence Research Initiative (SVRI) to explore the experience of reproductive violence among women in Morocco.
+She was also PI for an IRC New Foundations funded project in collaboration with the Dublin Rape Crisis Centre which developed stakeholder informed understandings of the intersections of reproductive coercion and intimate partner violence in an Irish context.
 After receiving a BA (Hons) in Psychology from TCD, Meg completed the Professional Doctorate in Counselling Psychology in TCD.
 Her doctoral research was conducted under the supervision of Dr. Frédérique Vallieres, and explored the experience of providing crisis pregnancy counselling in Ireland during a period of legislative changes regarding abortion provision.
 Meg is a practicing Chartered Counselling Psychologist and works from a feminist psychotherapy perspective incorporating both humanistic and psychodynamic principles.
 She is as a founding member and interim Secretary of the Professional Association for Trans Health Ireland (PATHI).
 This a national body representing, supporting, and connecting those working to strengthen the health, rights and wellbeing of all trans and gender diverse people across Ireland.
 She is also a founding member of the PSI Special Interest Group for Human Rights and Psychology and is Chair of the Research Advisory Committee for Mental Health Reform.
 Meg is a member of the Trans* Research Association of Ireland.

 Child/Maternal Health Clinical psychology Counselling Psychology Feminist Psychotherapy Health attitudes and behaviour Health Care Reform Health outcomes HEALTH SERVICES RESEARCH Health, Clinical and Counselling Psychology of women and perspectives on personhood Psychotherapy Research Psychotraumatology Public health Qualitative Methodology Reproductive Health sexual health services Sexuality and sexual health